-Many felines get along purr-fectly fine with their favorite humans, but not all of them play nice with other household pets, especially other cats.
-If you’re already living in a multi-cat household and thinking of adding another kitty to the mix, here are the top 14 cat breeds that are bound to get along with your bunch.
+Many felines get along with their favorite humans, but not all of them play nice with other household pets, especially other cats.
+However, sometimes it takes several months or longer for cats to establish bonds with new pets.
+If you’re already living in a multi-cat household and thinking of adding another kitty, here are the top 14 cat breeds bound to get along with your bunch.

-Here are 14 Cat Breeds that Get Along with Other Cats
+The Top 14 Cat Breeds That Get Along with Other Cats

-Basically, the cat version of a Pug, this feline adores lazing around on laps and doesn’t mind other cats.
-This placid yet playful cat loves just about anyone, from cats to people, to even the family dog.
+The Exotic Shorthair is the cat version of a Pug; this feline adores lazing around on laps and doesn’t mind other cats.
+This placid yet playful cat loves almost anyone, from cats to people to even the family dog.

-A big ball of fluffy friendliness, the Persian is a sociable, loving, and just all-around friendly cat.
-With a relaxed and laid-back demeanor, this huge love-bug will tolerate all other felines you bring home.
-Even if it’s an adorable yet annoyingly curious kitten, the patient Persian will tolerate almost every antic.
+As a big ball of fluffy friendliness, the Persian is a sociable, loving, and all-around friendly cat.
+With a relaxed and laid-back demeanor, this huge love bug will tolerate other felines you bring home.
+Even if they’re an adorable yet annoyingly curious kitten, the patient Persian will tolerate almost every feline.

-A truly exotic looking breed, the social and active Bengal isn’t as fearful as other breeds and will try to make friends with her housemates right away.
+The Bengal is an exotic-looking feline but isn’t as fearful as other breeds and will try to make friends with housemates immediately.
 However, they have an innate need to hunt and pounce on prey, so be sure to keep them away from the family hamster!

-The Ragdoll is probably the chilliest cat in the feline kingdom.
-He gets his name from the way he just flops over when you pick him up, much like a ragdoll.
-Loving and laid back, the Ragdoll cat will bond with any other kitty you introduce him to.
+The Ragdoll is probably the laziest cat in the feline kingdom.
+They were named after their tendency to flop over when you pick them up, much like a ragdoll.
+The loving and laid-back Ragdoll cat will bond with any other kitty you introduce them to.
 Some have even been known to play fetch!

-A truly sociable cat, the Abyssinian doesn’t shy away from people or other pets, including cats.
-Vocal and colorfully coated, this exotic looking breed will even cuddle up with birds and ferrets!
+As a truly sociable cat, the Abyssinian doesn’t shy away from people or other pets, including cats.
+The vocal and colorfully coated Abyssinian will even cuddle up with birds and ferrets!

-This chill kitty is great with small children and other cats.
+The Birman is great with small children and other cats.
 They are patient and tolerant of just about anyone.
-A soft-voiced cat, the Birman has a beautiful, silky coat and dark points, much like a Siamese.
-Her gentle demeanor allows her to be a great companion for people and pets alike.
+The Birman is a soft-voiced cat with a beautiful, silky coat and dark points, much like a Siamese.
+Their gentle demeanor allows them to be great companions for people and pets.

 If you’re seeking an emotive, dog-like cat, the Russian Blue is for you.
 This big baby has a heart of gold and loves cuddle time just as much as playtime!